 I park up next to Bootle station and catch the train to Millom.
 Bootle is a request stop so you’ve got to stick your thumb out like a hitchhiker.
 I’ve always wanted to do that to a train, so there’s another one off my bucket list.
 Yeah, it’s not a very exciting bucket list.
 Bootle station is quite nice though…

-At Millom I walk down Lancashire Road from the station to the coast, and pick up where I left off last time.
+The train arrives, I flag it down with a little inner surge of excitement, and it takes me to Millom.
+From Millom station I walk down Lancashire Road to the coast, and pick up where I left off last time.
 The route starts with a narrow path along a bank, with Black Combe and its sister hills to my right.

 A butterfly settles on the golden ragwort ahead of me, and spreads its wings to greet me…